 Nobody wants to be that intolerable boss

-Micromanaging is the worst enemy of efficiency and teamwork.
+It’s the worst enemy of efficiency and teamwork.

 With my years of experience as a Business Coach, I’ve learned that no business leader ever wants to be a micromanager — at least consciously.
 In fact, to be a revolting leader who everyone hates is something most leaders fear the most.

-The problem is that the distinction between an effective manager and a micromanager is at times unclear, because one might find it hard to resist the temptation due to their passion to achieve their goals.
+The problem is that the distinction between an effective manager and a micromanager is at times unclear because one might find it hard to resist the temptation due to their passion to achieve their goals.
 Sometimes, leaders just don’t trust their people enough for them not to interfere and constantly annoy everyone.

 Below are some classic symptoms to check if you’re a stress-inducing business leader.